inovativatec/otimizenesting-learn/src/Inovativatec.Otimize.Nesting.Doc/index.md

 * Pay your subscription monthly, with no minimum period or extra fees.
 Different features accordingly to you needs.

-* Begin your journey with Otimize Nesting with our introductory videos or visiting [our website](www.otimizenesting.com).
+* Begin your journey with Otimize Nesting with our videos or visiting [our website](www.otimizenesting.com).

 # Otimize Nesting in Action